labermt/CST136SRS02/README.md

 Be sure you account for rough seas in your simulation and have your safety gear ... urrr... code (assertions, exceptions, ...) ready and be able to demonstrate it functioning.

+If you have a destructor in any class, follow the guideline [C.35: A base class destructor should be either public and virtual, or protected and nonvirtual](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rc-dtor-virtual)

 Be creative and have fun on your test voyage.